-Enabled Enables target protection. of Backup Files to keep The maximum number of backup copies of an individual file to keep in the trash bin before purging the oldest copy.
+Enabled Enables target protection. of Backup Files to Keep The maximum number of backup copies of an individual file to keep in the trash bin before purging the oldest copy. of Days to Keep The number of days to keep a backup archive copy around before de- leting from disk.
+A value of 0 will disable purging any files from archive.
 Trash Bin The trash bin folder name located in the root directory of the Watch Set.
 This is a hidden folder and the name cannot be changed by the end-user.